rjoydip-zz/better-middleware-use/readme.md

 The global `middleware` will be called for each `request`.
 It's better to `keep clean`, as `minimum` as use, always be `async`, avoid `complex computation`.

-If any computation needed accross multiple routes it should apply on routes.
+If any computation needed across multiple routes it should apply on routes.

 ## Should or shouldn't

-- If any middleware perform based on some condition better to use condition outside middleware.
+- If any middleware performs based on some condition better to use condition outside middleware.

 ```js
 // bad